chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 <div class="bubble">
   <p>
       <span class="bracket-left"></span>
   Walk of Shame participated in MC twice.
 First with a workshop in the spring of 2019 under the semester theme of Movement and Body Representation.
 In the summer of 2020 Walk of Shame were invited to hold workshops as part of Kunsthall Stavanger summer school Klikk Her-TV.
-They later guest-curated the MC autumn semester of 2022, consisting of four workshops; one of them was held at the Munch museum in Oslo.
+They later guest-curated the MC autumn semester of 2022, consisting of four workshops; one of them was held at the Munch Museum in Oslo.
 This text looks more closely at the autumn semester of 2022.
       <span class="bracket-right"></span>
   </p>
 </div>

-## How it began: Setting the stage and creating a foundation for openness
+## How It Began: Setting the Stage and Creating a Foundation for Openness

 From the very first session with the participants in the beginning of autumn 2022, we focused on building a safer space, not through declarations, but through atmosphere.